toe4626/T230NU-Arch-Linux/README.md

 # T230NU Arch Linux
 This guide details how to get arch linux up and running on the Samsung Galaxy Tab 4 T230NU.
 The device must be rooted first, thankfully that is pretty easy.
 It is expected that the device has an external SD Card (4gb or more).
 This technically can be done on the internal SdCard, though that greatly limits the space you have to work with.

+## Special Thanks to
+- [Tomodoro](https://github.com/Tomodoro) for verifying this guide works and getting the VNC graphical environment running

 ## Disclaimer
 This has only been tested using the T230NU, and as such can't be garaunteed to work on any other device.
-That said, this has only been tested thus far by myself, and as such it can be expected that you could either successfully install Arch on your old tablet, or you could brick your device.
+That said, this isn't the device's intended original purpose, and as such it can be expected that you could either successfully install Arch on your old tablet, or you could brick your device.
 Whatever you do, do it responsibly.

 ## Rooting The T230NU
 First we must download some software to begin rooting: